iechor/docs/content/compose/compose-file/_index.md

 - /compose/compose-file/compose-file-v1/
 ---

->**New to Docker Compose?**
+>**New to iEchor Compose?**
 >
-> Find more information about the [key features and use cases of Docker Compose](../intro/features-uses.md) or [try the quickstart guide](../gettingstarted.md).
+> Find more information about the [key features and use cases of iEchor Compose](../intro/features-uses.md) or [try the quickstart guide](../gettingstarted.md).
 { .tip }

 The Compose Specification is the latest and recommended version of the Compose file format.
-It helps you define a [Compose file](../compose-application-model.md) which is used to configure your Docker application’s services, networks, volumes, and more.
+It helps you define a [Compose file](../compose-application-model.md) which is used to configure your iEchor application’s services, networks, volumes, and more.

 Legacy versions 2.x and 3.x of the Compose file format were merged into the Compose Specification.
-It is implemented in versions 1.27.0 and above (also known as Compose V2) of the Docker Compose CLI.
+It is implemented in versions 1.27.0 and above (also known as Compose V2) of the iEchor Compose CLI.

-The Compose Specification on Docker Docs is the Docker Compose implementation.
+The Compose Specification on iEchor Docs is the iEchor Compose implementation.
 If you wish to implement your own version of the Compose Specification, see the [Compose Specification repository](https://github.com/compose-spec/compose-spec).

 Use the following links to navigate key sections of the Compose Specification.